hansenf/artemis/CONTRIBUTION.md

 ```

 ` [ type ] ` can be fill with ` fix `, ` bug `, ` request `, ` add `, ` remove `, ` optimize `.

+DO NOT ADD THE PROJECT ON PULL REQUEST SECTION